oddcod3/Phantom-Evasion/README.md

 Since version 1.0 Phantom-Evasion also include a post-exploitation section dedicated to persistence and auxiliary modules.

-Kali Linux Rolling 2018.1+ is the only OS with automatic setup officially supported

 The following OSs officialy support automatic setup:

 1. Kali Linux Rolling 2018.1+   (64 bit)